ivadomed/lumbar-classification-rsna-challenge-2024/preprocessing/README.md

 ## Preprocessing

-:warning This section is only working with the RSNA data.
+:warning: This section is only working with the RSNA data.
 If you want to apply this on your own dataset you need to modify the preprocessing pipeline.